-Page 33 of 123
+Page 33 of 108

 Interest and investment revenue are lower than the Original Budget due to the significant, unpredicted fall in interest rates.
 While a reduction was built into the Original Budget, the reduction in rates exceeded this.
-The amount invested was less than projected, with the use of internal funds, as opposed to loan borrowings.
+The amount invested was less than projected, with the use of internal funds, as opposed to external loan borrowings, which overall saved more than income lost.